-The TDDT system stems from the HDD (Horizontal Directional Drilling) technologies used to lay utilities (usually cables and pipes) underneath surface obstacles (water streams, roads, railways, structures, buildings, etc.).
+The TDDT system stems from the HDD (Horizontal Directional Drilling) technologies used to lay utilities (usually cables and pipes) underneath surface obstacles (watercourses, roads, railways, structures, buildings, etc.).

 In turn, much of the technological equipment adopted in this sector comes from the oil industry.